aswingt65/Python-Programs/README.md

 <b>17.
 Equilibrium Point</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Equilibrium_Point.py)
 <p>Given an array A of n positive numbers.
 The task is to find the first equilibrium point in an array.
 Equilibrium point in an array is a position such that the sum of elements before it is equal to the sum of elements after it.</p>

+<b>18.
+Find duplicates in an array</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Find_duplicates_in_an_array.py)
+<p>Given an array a of size N which contains elements from 0 to N-1, you need to find all the elements occurring more than once in the given array.
+Return the answer in ascending order.
+If no such element is found, return list containing [-1]. </p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)